 During the pitches, you could quickly tell which candidates were prepared and which weren’t.
 It was a great opportunity for the most interested and organized candidates to shine.
 By the end, the group interview helped us select our final eight candidates.

 The next step for the candidates was a work sample.
 A work sample is a set of exercises or simulations used to simulate one aspect of the job so that candidates can demonstrate their skills.
 I created exercises that were aligned with the competencies that we were looking for.

 This work sample led me to select three final candidates for interviews.
 Before following up, I personally called all the candidates who weren’t selected.
-Most of them told me that they appreciate this gesture, as they weren’t used to hearing directly from hiring managers if they weren’t selected.
+Most of them told me that they appreciated this gesture, as they weren’t used to hearing directly from hiring managers if they weren’t selected.
 My goal during this call was to inform them of my decision and to thank them for having applied.
-I also asked them to stay in touch in case given that we will hire again in the future.
+I also asked them to stay in touch, given that we will hire again in the future.

 Magic moment: I didn’t anticipate how difficult it would be to say ‘not now’ to potential candidates.
 I’m convinced that a large number of our finalists could have contributed to SparkPath’s success.